Y-12 National Security Complex

-The Y-12 National Security Complex is a United States Department of Energy National Nuclear Security Administration facility located in Oak Ridge, Tennessee, near the Oak Ridge National Laboratory.
+The Y-12 National Security Complex is a United States Department of Energy National Nuclear Security Administration facility located in Oak Ridge, Tennessee, near Oak Ridge National Laboratory.
 It was built as part of the Manhattan Project for the purpose of enriching uranium for the first atomic bombs.
 In the years after World War II, it has been operated as a manufacturing facility for nuclear weapons components.

 Y-12 is managed and operated under contract by Consolidated Nuclear Security (CNS), which is composed of member companies Bechtel, Leidos, Orbital ATK, and SOC, with Booz Allen Hamilton as a teaming subcontractor.

 History

 Employees of the Manhattan Project operating calutron control panels at Y-12, in a US government photo by Ed Westcott.